Graham-72/Form-element-layout/README.md

   fieldsets and *after* for the rest.
 * `#description_classes`: Array of additional classes to add to the `#description` when rendered.
 The default '*description*' class is always added.
-It can be further customized by overriding the theme `fel_description`.
+It can be further customized by overriding the theme `fel_form_element_description`.
 * `#title_classes`: Array of additional classes to add to the `#title` when rendered.